dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 3/README.md

 </code></pre>

 * Preflight check error about cgroup driver can be ignored in the test environment however in real life scenarios its impact is well explained in this thread : https://github.com/kubernetes/kubeadm/issues/1394

+* By default K8S do not schedule any workload/Application Pods on the master node.
+You can see that in the logs in the above output. (...by adding the taints [node-role.kubernetes.io/master:NoSchedule])

 ### Configure the Environment variables for Kubeconfig